Bensrhin/Constraint-Programming/Assignment2/README.md

 This assignment must be solved either using the **subcircuit(x)** or the **network_flow(arc, balance, flow)** constraint.

-**Task 1:** write program that solves the optimization problem described above.
+**Task:** write program that solves the optimization problem described above.